go-go-golems/prompto/README.md

 Prompting LLMs with an exhaustive context derived from API and other technical documents aids in generating precise code.
 Manually copying and pasting the appropriate context from source files can be laborious.
-Though tools like [oak](https://github.com/go-go-golems/oak) facilitate tree-sitter queries on codebases, there's often a need to run diverse sets of queries on distinct parts of the codebase.
+Though tools like [oak](https://github.com/go-go-golems/oak) facilitate by using tree-sitter queries on codebases, there's often a need to run diverse sets of queries on distinct parts of the codebase.
 Using custom shell scripts to compile this information became a cumbersome chore, especially when extracting contexts from multiple repositories.
 Enter `prompto`, crafted to alleviate these concerns.